Studying propagating turbulent structures in the near wake of a sphere using Hilbert proper orthogonal decomposition: Theoretical Considerations

-the real part of which is the reduced-order model of $\bs{f}(\bs{x},t)$ including the modes which contribute the most \ac{TKE} to the analytic signal.
-This reconstruction favours the propagating components of $\bs{f}(\bs{x},t)$, but introduces artefacts due to the Hilbert transform.
+where the real part is the reduced-order model of $\bs{f}(\bs{x},t)$ including the modes which contribute most to the \ac{TKE} of the analytic signal.
+This reconstruction favours the propagating components of $\bs{f}(\bs{x},t)$, but introduces spectral leakage into the reconstruction due to the assumption of periodicity inherent to Hilbert transform.